Masaru2/pokejp/README.md

 * Add translated Red and Green Pokédex entries, Most likely edited from the ones in FireRed(?)
 * Fix MissingNo. not having the correct graphics, if possible.
 This could potentially also fix MissingNo. corrupting Hall of Fame data.
 * Fix flower animation speed (R/G)

+## Credits

+* The [pokered](https://github.com/pret/pokered) for serving as a base dissassembly
+* Alchav's fork of pokered, which allowed usage of the RG sprites
+* Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps and Cerulean Cave